 Michael Fairclough’s aquatints are shown below.
 Depending on your device, please click on an image to see it properly as the darkened backdrop for our captions can cover crucial foreground in these compositions.
+These prints are in editions and are available framed or unframed.
 Any enquiries please contact Sladers Yard on 01308 459511 email@example.com

 Please contact the gallery on t: 01308 459511 or email: firstname.lastname@example.org with any enquiries about Michael Fairclough’s work.